Syntax Document

 mutex

-A mutex (mutual exclusion lock) is a concurrency control mechanism used to protect shared resources, ensuring that only one coroutine can access the protected resource at any given time.
+mutex (mutual exclusion lock) is a concurrency control mechanism used to protect shared resources, ensuring that only one coroutine can access protected resources at the same time.

 import co.mutex as m